goblimey/ntripcaster/README.md

 Within the directory ntripcaster there is a directory called conf.
 It contains a file
-ntripcaster.conf.
+ntripcaster.conf.dist.in.
 Before you build the caster.
-you need to edit that file to fit your environment:
+you need to copy that file
+and edit it to fit your environment:

     cd conf
-    mv ntripcaster.conf.dist.in ntripcaster.conf
+    cp ntripcaster.conf.dist.in ntripcaster.conf

-Edit the file to suit your environment.
-If you are not familiar with Linux commands, use the editor nano.
+If you are not familiar with Linux, use the editor nano.
 While you are in nano,
 move around the file using the arrow keys.